Managing a growing companyThe page was last modified:

 Depending on the type of industry your company operates in, a national network may be a good idea.
 There are likely to be other entrepreneurs with similar needs to yours, and you will be able to benefit from their help.

-To manage a growing company you must also appreciate the importance of engaging expert help.
+To manage a growing company you should also appreciate the importance of engaging expert help.
 You may be able to engage someone with specialist knowledge in your sector for a few months, to build up a network or set up computer programs, for example.
 If you do your own book-keeping for your business, it may be time to engage an accounting consultant or auditor as the company expands.
 Depending on your sector, you may find different types of experts invaluable, either on an ongoing or periodic basis.

 Expanding businesses which are sole traders or partnerships often choose to become limited companies.
 In a limited company, you are able to welcome new partners who can contribute skills, financial muscle and valuable contacts.